tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: clean up multiples code to prepare for external function
 				- DONE: clean up comments
 				- DONE: create multiples mini interp function
-			- INPROC: fix take_rock_mach for cases where rock can't be taken due to weight
+			- DONE: fix take_rock_mach for cases where rock can't be taken due to weight
 				- DONE: need to pass is_valid to post_act()
 				- DONE: keep investigating is_valid => post_act() => run_mach() => cond_chk() [not printing]
 				- DONE: updated code in each condition class